 Many people have a vague sense of awareness that Service Dogs "help" their person and that they're allowed to be in public, but there's a lot more to Service Dog handlers and teams than meets the eye.
-To help fill in the holes, here are the top 10 things Service Dog handlers want every member of the public to know and understand.

 Before partnering with a Service Dog, there are several important points to consider.
 While thousands of individuals with a disability benefit greatly from partnering with a Service Dog, it’s not the solution for everyone.
 If you or a loved one is considering full-time Service Dog partnership, please ask yourself the following 5 questions before making a final decision.

 Steps toward getting a successor dog and retiring your current service dog